PierrunoYT/dall-e-prompt-generator/README.md

-# dall-e-prompt-generator
-GitHub Copilot: Here is the formatted description for GitHub:

 ## `promptgenerator.py` Script for DALL-E Prompt Generation

 This is a Python script that generates prompts for DALL-E, an image generator, using the OpenAI API and the ChatGPT API.
 The script allows the user to generate a random prompt or a prompt based on specific keywords.
 The generated prompt is then displayed to the user, along with a count of the total number of image generations.